Stencyl/stencylpedia/chapter-4/regions.md

 ![](http://static.stencyl.com/pedia2/ch4/regions/image05.png)

-Because boxes and circles are defined differently, you have to use the corresponding block depending on what kind of region you’re working with.
+Because boxes and circles are defined differently, you have to use the corresponding block depending on what kind of region you're working with.

 ![](http://static.stencyl.com/pedia2/ch4/regions/image15.png)

-If you need to reset a region’s size back to its original, use the resize block.
+If you need to reset a region's size back to its original, use the reset size of [ Region ] block.
 This block works on both box and circle regions.

 ## Summary